Health and Wellness Fee

 Spouses and other dependents are not charged the fee and are not eligible to receive care at the Tufts University Health Service.
 Dependents who have coverage through the Student Health Insurance Plan should access care through an in-network provider to minimize out-of-pocket costs.

 Tufts University staff and faculty are not eligible to be seen at the Health Service or the Counseling Center and should not be charged a Health and Wellness fee.
-Staff and faculty have access to the Jumbo Health Center.

 Frequently Asked Questions